Poppy seed: Indian cuisine

 In Indian cuisine, particularly Bengali cuisine, white poppy seeds are added for thickness, texture and flavor to recipes.
 Commonly used in the preparation of korma, ground poppy seeds, along with coconut and other spices, are combined into a paste added during cooking.
 Poppy seeds are widely used in many regional Indian cuisines.
 One dish, originating from Khulna, is aloo posto (potato and poppy seeds) which consists of ground poppy seeds cooked together with potatoes and made into a smooth, rich product, which is mainly eaten with rice.
 There are many variants to this basic dish, replacing or complementing the potatoes with other ingredients, such as onions (penyaj posto), pointed gourd (potol posto), Ridged Luffa (jhinge posto), chicken (murgi posto), and prawns (chingri posto).
 Chadachadi is another dish from Bengali cuisine and includes long strips of vegetables, sometimes with the stalks of leafy greens added, all lightly seasoned with spices like mustard or poppy seeds and flavored with a phoron.
 One dish involves grilling patties made from posto, sometimes frying them (postor bora).
 Another dish involves simply mixing uncooked ground poppy seeds (kancha posto) with mustard oil, chopped green chili peppers, fresh onions and rice.
 Kacha posto bata (uncooked poppy seeds paste) with mustard oil is a very popular dish in West Bengal as well as Bangladesh.
 Poppy seeds are widely used in Kashmir as a topping on various breads, especially kulcha.

 Poppy seeds, along with tulsi (basil) seeds, are added to beverages such as thandai, sharbat, milkshakes, rose milk, almond milk and khus khus milk.

 Pakistani cuisine

 Poppy seeds locally called "khashkhash" are an essential ingredient in the preparation of a dish that consists of minced meat balls locally called "Kofta".

 Health effects

 Allergy (type 1 hypersensitivity) to poppy seeds is rare, but has been reported and can cause anaphylaxis.

 False positive drug tests

 Although the drug opium is produced by "milking" latex from the unripe fruits ("seed pods") rather than from the poppy seeds, all parts of the plant can contain or carry the opium alkaloids, especially morphine and codeine.
-This means that eating foods (e.g., bagels) that contain poppy seeds can result in a false positive for opiates in a drug test, although more refined tests can distinguish them.
-To minimize the problems caused by false positives, the USADA recommends that athletes refrain from eating foods containing poppy seeds several days prior to a competitive event.
+This means that eating foods (e.g., bagels) that contain poppy seeds can result in a positive result for opiates in a drug test, although more refined tests can distinguish them.
+To minimize the problems caused by poppy seed consumption, the USADA recommends that athletes refrain from eating foods containing poppy seeds several days prior to a competitive event.